-- You may need an 'over-toilet aid' to assist you getting on and off the toilet after your operation: this is required if you have hip precautions following your surgery (see Appendix, page 22). - A 'shower chair' or 'shower stool' can also be hired (see page 23).
-If your shower is over your bath, please tell the Mater Continuous Care Team as they can arrange for you to see an Occupational Therapist once you are at the Mater Hospital. - A non-slip rubber bath mat on the floor of the shower will be useful if the floor is slippery, and a non-slip mat on the outside of the shower will be useful so that you do not step with wet feet onto tiles
+- You may need an 'over-toilet aid' to assist you getting on and off the toilet following your operation. - A 'shower chair' or 'shower stool' can also be hired (see page 13).
+If your shower is over your bath, please tell the Mater Continuous Care Team as they can arrange for you to see an Occupational Therapist once you are at the Mater Hospital. - A non-slip rubber bath mat on the floor of the shower will be useful if the floor is slippery, and a non-slip mat on the outside of the shower will be useful so that you do not step with wet feet onto tiles.